lnls-dig/openMMC/README.md

-# AFCIPM
+# openMMC
-MMC firmware for AFC boards
+Open Source modular IPM Controller firmware

 ## Installation:
 The following packages are needed in your system in order to compile the firmware: